GRIPS-code/pyLBL/README.md

 from numpy import arange
 grid = arange(1., 5001., 0.1)
 ```

+Also as of now, the wavenumber grid resolution should be one divided by an integer.
+This
+requirement may be relaxed in the future.

 #### Absorption output
 Absorption coefficients can be calculated using the `Spectroscopy` object described